mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 #PROJECT 2: STRUCTURAL MRI ANALYSIS - ML.

 I plan to then switch gears to machine learning on large structural MRI datasets, specifically in Alzheimer's disease populations.
+Soon I hope to apply ML to my lab's data, which involves Alzheimer's and Parkinson's disease subjects.

 - Download PREVENT-AD and OASIS datasets
  - Feature extraction: I will stick to measures of cortical thickness, brain volume, and other basic morphology.